Joe Kehoskie: Player agent (1996–2011)

-Kehoskie worked in the Minor Leagues for 11 years with the goal of becoming a Major League Baseball general manager.
+Kehoskie worked in the Minor Leagues for 11 years to become a Major League Baseball general manager.
 However, he found entry-level opportunities in MLB to be limited in the years during and after the 1994–95 baseball strike, which had caused cutbacks throughout the sport.
 After failing to land a job with an MLB team and wanting to remain in baseball in a job involving baseball operations and scouting, he started working as a player agent in 1996.

 Kehoskie has been the president and CEO of Joe Kehoskie Baseball since 1996.
 One of his earliest clients was left-handed pitcher Brad Pennington, who had pitched for the Rochester Red Wings when Kehoskie worked for the team.

 In 1998, Kehoskie was asked to represent a group of five Cuban defectors in Costa Rica, who became the first of approximately two dozen Cuban players he represented.

 Aside from Cuban defectors, Kehoskie has worked extensively in Latin America, including the representation of players from the Dominican Republic and Venezuela.
 Among the notable players Kehoskie has advised or represented are José Bautista and Félix Hernández.